Flexible Bayesian Nonlinear Model Configuration: Extensions of BGNLM

 \section{Extensions of BGNLM}

 Two extensions of the standard BGNLM are presented in this section.
-We first show how the model can be extended to include latent Gaussian variables, which can be used, for example, to model spatial and temporal correlations.
-Then a fully Bayesian extension of the model is presented, where internal parameters of the features are treated properly as parameters of the BGNLM model.
+We first show how the model can be extended to include latent Gaussian variables, which can be used, for example, to model spatial and temporal correlations and/or over-dispersion.
+Then, a fully Bayesian extension of the model is presented, where the internal parameters $\bm\alpha_j$ of the features are treated properly as parameters of the BGNLM model.

-\subsection{Bayesian generalized nonlinear mixed models}
+\subsection{Bayesian Generalized Nonlinear Mixed Models}

-So far the BGNLM model has been developed under the assumption that all observations are conditionally independent.
+So far, the BGNLM model has been developed under the assumption that all observations are conditionally independent.
 An important extension is to include latent variables, both to account for correlation structures and over-dispersion.
 This is achieved by replacing~\eqref{DeepModel} with

 where, for each $k$, $\{\delta_k(\bm x)\}$ is a zero-mean Gaussian process with covariance function $\Sigma_k(\bm x,\bm x')$.
-The resulting Bayesian generalized nonlinear mixed model (BGNLMM) now includes $q + r$ possible components, where $\lambda_k$ indicates whether the corresponding latent variable is to be included in the model.
+The resulting Bayesian generalized nonlinear mixed model (BGNLMM) includes $q + r$ possible components, where $\lambda_k$ indicates whether the corresponding latent variable is to be included in the model.
 The latent Gaussian variables allow the description of different correlation structures between individual observations (e.g. autoregressive models).
 The covariance functions typically depend only on a few parameters, so that in practice one has $\bm{\Sigma}_k(\bm x,\bm x')=\bm{\Sigma}_k(\bm x,\bm x';\bm\psi_k)$.